chen3feng/blade-build/doc/en/build_rules/java.md

 Besides `name` and `id`, maven_jar also provides the following attributes to fit the use of maven repository.

 - classifier attribute
   Specify `classifier`, for the same maven id(group:artifact:version), you can use classifier to locate different jar file.
   Such as hadoop-common-2.2.0.jar and hadoop-common-2.2.0-tests.jar。

 - transitive attribute
   Whether use transitive maven dependency, the default value is True, blade will download jar and its transitive dependencies; otherwise only the jar file of this target will be downloaded.

+In order to avoid duplicated descriptions of artificts with the same id and avoid potential version conflicts, it is recommended to [centralized management](../config.md#java_config) for `maven_jar`s.

 ## java_fat_library ##